-In addition to being listed a carcinogen on California EPA's Prop 65 list in July of 2017, a study published in January of 2017 proved chronic consumption of low levels of Roundup (which contains glyphosate) caused fatty liver disease in animals.
+In addition to being listed as a carcinogen on California EPA's Prop 65 list in July of 2017, a study published in January of 2017 proved chronic consumption of low levels of Roundup (which contains glyphosate) caused fatty liver disease in animals.
 Only 0.1 ppb (50 ng/L glyphosate equivalent dilution; 4 ng/kg body weight/day daily intake) was confirmed to cause liver dysfunction.
-According to the Liver Foundation 1 out of 10 American now has liver disease.
+According to the Liver Foundation, 1 out of 10 Americans now has liver disease.

-Earlier studies have demonstrated that Roundup has an endocrine disrupting effect which can lead to birth defects such as anencephaly (small or missing brain), miscarriages, and infertility.
-The EPA knows about the negative health implications of glyphosate use but has refused to ban this harmful chemical and even permits the manufacturer to make claims that the product is safe when “used as directed”.
+Earlier studies have demonstrated that Roundup has an endocrine-disrupting effect, leading to congenital disabilities such as anencephaly (small or missing brain), miscarriages, and infertility.
+The EPA knows about the negative health implications of glyphosate use but has refused to ban this harmful chemical and even permits the manufacturer to make claims that the product is safe when “used as directed.”

 Florida is a central location for growing citrus.
-Up to 3.5 million pounds of glyphosate per sq. mile have been applied in Florida over a 12 year period.
+Up to 3.5 million pounds of glyphosate per sq. mile has been applied in Florida over 12 years.
 The environmental impact on fish, birds, wildlife, and water quality is unknown.

-However, even when it is “used as directed,” studies show glyphosate is harmful in minute amounts because of the manner in which it functions.
-It is known endocrine disruptor, chelator (causes mineral deficiency, antibiotic, and cause organ damage.
+However, even when it is “used as directed,” studies show glyphosate is harmful in minute amounts because it functions.
+It is known as an endocrine disruptor.
+This chelator causes mineral deficiency, antibiotics, and organ damage.
 Glyphosate herbicides also inhibit enzymes and increase the impact of other toxins and heavy metals.
 Copper is often used to kill bacteria in the citrus industry.
-Copper is also toxic to sperm and is so effective that it is a commonly used in IUDs, a widely used form of birth control.
-By allowing glyphosate to be sprayed on oranges and other crops we increase the potential impact of copper and its contribution to the rapid decline of sperm quality and sterilization.
-When we offer orange juice, a favorite breakfast drink, to the males in our lives this is not a typical consideration most Americans knowingly contemplate.
+Copper is also toxic to sperm and is so destructive that it's commonly used in IUDs, a widely used form of birth control.
+Allowing glyphosate to be sprayed on oranges and other crops increases the potential impact of copper and its contribution to the rapid decline of sperm quality and sterilization.
+When we offer orange juice, a favorite breakfast drink, to the males in our lives, this is not a typical consideration most Americans knowingly contemplate.

-Conventional citrus growers often insist that harsh chemical herbicides are necessary to maintain crop production and to prevent competition for water between weeds and the orange trees.
-However, Dr. Don Huber, a professor at Purdue University, a farmer educator, and a plant pathologist with 50 years of experience, has stated that this is untrue; water usage is increased by using glyphosate, as are fungal disease and other problems.
-Furthermore, he emphatically asserts that, “The science and epidemiological data show glyphosate is NOT safe.”
+Conventional citrus growers often insist that harsh chemical herbicides are necessary to maintain crop production and prevent water competition between weeds and the orange trees.
+However, Dr. Don Huber, a professor at Purdue University, a farmer-educator, and a plant pathologist with 50 years of experience, has stated that this is untrue; water usage is increased by using glyphosate as are fungal disease and other problems.
+Furthermore, he emphatically asserts that “the science and epidemiological data show glyphosate is NOT safe.”
 He has found many disadvantages to glyphosate use, including a reduction in productivity.
 He is concerned that the USGS showed that counties in Florida, a mecca of citrus growers, had as much as two tons per square mile of residual glyphosate/AMPA in them.
 Some of the disadvantages that he has identified are:

-1. “Glyphosate reduces water-use efficiency by 50% so it takes twice as much water with glyphosate than it would using a bracharia grass mulch for weed control as was done by citrus growers in Brazil.
+1. “Glyphosate reduces water-use efficiency by 50%, so it takes twice as much water with glyphosate than it would be using a brachia grass mulch for weed control as was done by citrus growers in Brazil.

 Farmer educator Bob Streit added, "In reality, citrus production is down by over 50% from ten years ago due to the irrigation water being polluted by the pesticide.
-Independent soil analysis by qualified labs and the USGS (US Geological Survey) have confirmed the contamination of both the soil and water.
-The chelation effect is weakening the trees so much that they are being killed by a weak bacteria."
+Independent soil analysis by qualified labs and the USGS (US Geological Survey) have confirmed the soil and water contamination.
+The chelation effect is weakening the trees so much that weak bacteria are killing them."

 The fact is that the EPA has admitted to a team of scientists and myself, in person, that they do not have any long-term animal studies with blood analysis on any of the final formulations of Roundup.
 As it is their policy to only require safety studies on one declared active chemical ingredient, not the final formulation of any chemical products, it is scientifically unfounded to claim that final formulations of glyphosate-based herbicides are safe in any capacity or amount.

-Clearly, the EPA approval of glyphosate must be denied and consumers and farmers alike would benefit from using alternative methods in citrus growing.
+The EPA approval of glyphosate must be denied, and consumers and farmers alike would benefit from using alternative methods in citrus growing.

 Do you want to do something about this?